Similarity Field Theory: A Mathematical Framework for Intelligence: Foundational Constructs

 \subsection{On the Nature of the Similarity Field}

 It is a crucial feature of our framework that the similarity field $S$ is defined broadly, requiring only reflexivity.
-We deliberately do not enforce two stronger conditions common in classical mathematics: \begin{itemize} \item \textbf{Symmetry:} We do not assume that $S(E_1, E_2) = S(E_2, E_1)$.
-This allows the framework to model asymmetric cognitive phenomena in reality, such as the perceived similarity of a novice to an expert, which is typically higher than the reverse. \item \textbf{Transitivity:} High similarity need not be transitive, aligning with many cognitive examples. \end{itemize} This deliberate relaxation is motivated by the arguments presented in Section 2, distinguishing Similarity Field Theory from frameworks based on \emph{Metric Spaces} or strict \emph{Equivalence Relations}.
+We deliberately do not enforce two stronger conditions common in classical mathematics: \begin{itemize} \item \textbf{Symmetry:} We do not assume that $S(E_1,E_2)=S(E_2,E_1)$.
+This allows the framework to model asymmetric cognitive phenomena in reality.
+Classic work in cognitive psychology has shown that people often judge, for example, ``North Korea is similar to China'' as more natural, and endorse it more frequently, than the reversed statement ``China is similar to North Korea'', even though the underlying pair of countries is the same; such reference-point and salience effects systematically break symmetry in human similarity judgments \cite{Tversky1977}. \item \textbf{Transitivity:} High similarity need not be transitive.
+In conceptual space, consider \emph{lion} (A), \emph{domestic cat} (B), and \emph{household pet} (C): $S(A,B)$ is high (both are felids), $S(B,C)$ is high (domestic cats are prototypical pets), yet $S(A,C)$ is much lower (lions are not household pets), yielding high $S(A,B)$ and $S(B,C)$ but comparatively low $S(A,C)$.
+This pattern departs from metric triangle-inequality assumptions and matches empirical observations about graded category structure and conceptual similarity \cite{Tversky1977,Gardenfors2000}. \end{itemize} This deliberate relaxation is motivated by the arguments presented in the main text, distinguishing Similarity Field Theory from frameworks based on Metric Spaces or strict Equivalence Relations.
 While a field satisfying all three properties is a valid special case, our broader definition is essential for modeling the continuous and overlapping nature of conceptual structures in the real world.